ava-labs/avalanche-docs/docs/tooling/cli-cross-chain/teleporter-token-bridge-on-local-networks.md

 Amount to send (TOKEN units): 100
 ```

-## Verify that transfer is successful
+## Verify That Transfer Is Successful

 We will call `avalanche key list` command again to verify that the transfer is successful.